fibbojs/fibbo/docs/api/3d/classes/FComponent.md

 > **initRigidBody**(`options`?): `void`

-Init a rigid body for the component.
+Init a rigidBody for the component.

 #### Parameters

 • **options?**: [`FRigidBodyOptions`](../interfaces/FRigidBodyOptions.md)

-The options for the rigid body.
+The options for the rigidBody.

 #### Returns